Friday, May 13, 2016

 For some participating universities and institutes, the European Campus is just an experiment; for others, it is a centennial project.
 Rector Schiewer again: We shall give ourselves ten years.
 If it does not work, we shall stop it.

-This fall, the first summer schools are scheduled at Freiburg University.
-Red Baron will participate in a well-established one by the Frankreich-Institut at the beginning of September with this year's topic: De Tintin au Congo à Charlie Hebdo; Bandes dessinées et caricatures de langue française.
+This fall, the first summer schools are scheduled to take place at Freiburg University.
+Red Baron will participate in a well-established one, organized by the Frankreich-Institut, at the beginning of September, with this year's topic: De Tintin au Congo à Charlie Hebdo; Bandes dessinées et caricatures de langue française.

 All photos are ©Der Sonntag, Freiburg